tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_intro_to_rest_api_doc.md

 {: .tip}
 You can read this issue for free at [http://bit.ly/stcintercomapiissue](http://bit.ly/stcintercomapiissue).

 This issue was a good start, but many technical writers asked for more training.
 The Silicon Valley STC chapter held a couple of workshops dedicated to APIs.
 Both workshops sold out quickly (with 60 participants in the first, and 100 participants in the second).
 API documentation is particularly hot in the San Francisco Bay area, where many companies have REST APIs requiring documentation.
+From these early days, I realized that API documentation would be a hot topic, so I turned my focus toward this area for the next few years &mdash; giving more presentations, workshops, and all the while building this comprehensive course.

 Overall, technical writers are hungry to learn more about APIs.
 This course will help you build the foundation of what you need to know to get a job in API documentation and excel in this field.
-As a skilled API technical writer, you will be in high demand and fulfill a critical role in companies that distribute their services through APIs.
+As a skilled API technical writer, you will be in high demand and will fulfill a critical role in companies that distribute their services through APIs.